darul75/personal-blog/posts/2015/2015-11-19_some-bitwise-operation.md

 Do you remember -1 in binary representation, a nice list of bits 11111111....

 Cool so if I use a NOT on -1 I get ??
-00000000.... binary representation => 0 in decimal => meaning false by coercion..
+00000000.... binary representation => 0 in decimal => meaning boolen false by coercion..

 Rewrite our example a little.